jettero/trivial-bayes/README.md

 # cards-example.py — outputs this

-    Have someone draw a cards from a deck.
+    Have someone draw a card from a deck.
 They tell you it's a face card, what's the probability it's a king?

     (You could totally do this without invoking Bayes… Here's how you use Bayes.)